Help Scout vs. Intercom: A Deep-Dive Comparison

 Intercom’s shared inbox does show when another user is viewing a conversation, but there isn’t an indication of whether the user is viewing or actively replying.
 There also isn’t a feature that will prevent two agents from replying to the same conversation simultaneously.

-Though both shared inbox solutions will get the job done, the extra collision detection and inclusion of free light user seats gives Help Scout a collaborative edge.
+Though both shared inbox solutions will get the job done, the extra collision detection and inclusion of unlimited user seats gives Help Scout a collaborative edge.

 Messaging